 One thing I’ve done is that when a coworker mentions an action to address some grievance that I think won’t work I dismiss it instead of asking questions.
 A big top-down change was coming to the structure of my workplace and many of us were very concerned about it.
 A coworker’s first reaction was for all of us to call the top, top, top boss to complain, and I politely said I didn’t think that would work.
 Even though I was polite, I still was effectively shutting down a conversation instead of opening one up and I could see a little bit of disappointment on this coworker’s face.
 More important than being nice or polite is being respectful and sincere by actually asking people what they think.
 For example, I could have said, “That’s an interesting idea.
 I hope he does come to learn how bad this restructuring idea is.
 How do you think the top boss would respond to calls?”
 Luckily, I had a good relationship with this coworker and could easily circle back around and have this conversation, but I have had to watch myself and not dismiss ideas no matter how mistaken I think they are.
 It’s the organizer’s job to listen and ask, not tell and dictate.

 On the flip side, on some occasions I’ve made the mistake on the opposite end of the spectrum where I didn’t express my own opinions at all.
 Once in a conversation with a coworker she was expressing all these ideas about actions in the workplace, but they all seemed misplaced to me and more about appealing to authority, which had already been tried repeatedly, instead of bringing bottom-up pressure on our bosses through direct action.
-I just didn’t think our bosses cared about what we thought in this instance and that they wouldn’t have been affected by such appeals and that we needed to apply pressure to force them to give in.
+I just didn’t think our bosses cared about what we thought in this instance and that they wouldn’t have been affected by such appeals and that we needed to apply direct pressure to force them to give in.
 I didn’t want to disagree with my coworker because I didn’t want her to feel demoralized, but in the moment I just couldn’t find a way to say what I wanted.
 The result was that I was lukewarm, not agreeing and not disagreeing, to each idea my coworker mentioned in a way that zapped all of the positive energy out of the conversation and left us with no opportunities to explore the real tensions in the workplace.
 I left that 1-on-1 feeling more discouraged than I had in a long time.

-Looking back, what I should have done is found a way to express my ideas in the form of good questions, so that it would still be a dialog but one where we could explore different opinions without shutting each other down.
+Looking back, what I could have done is found a way to express my ideas in the form of good questions, so that it would still be a dialog but one where we could explore different opinions without shutting each other down.
 In the moment I was trying to think of appropriate questions, but I failed because in response to her suggested actions the only questions I could think of were alternative ideas for actions.
 I thought that if I posed a question like, “What if we did this other thing instead?” it would still be effectively shutting down the conversation instead of opening it up and that it would come off as dismissive.
 Getting stuck in AEIOU is a universal experience of organizing and it’s critical to think back on those instances to analyze what went wrong.

-One big lesson that the above examples illustrate is that I had built up trusting relationships with both of these coworkers and so the mistakes I made did not end our discussions entirely but only briefly.
+One big lesson that the above examples illustrate is that I had built up trusting relationships with both of these coworkers and so the mistakes I made did not end our discussions entirely but only temporarily.
 If you’ve put the effort into actually having relationships then you have more space to make mistakes and fix them later.
 Organizing is far too complex to not make mistakes, even for the best organizers.
 Relationships allow us to be accountable to our coworkers and accountable to our own political visions without the bottom falling out with each misstep.

 But sometimes relationships can’t save you.
 In one workplace I was in that had a very high rate of turnover due to workplace stress, I struggled mightily with figuring out how to support coworkers who were in very bad situations.
 I was relatively new to organizing in that workplace, and as workers we really hadn’t built up much solidarity or power yet; the grievances were so hard and numerous it felt like knives were being thrown at us while we were strapped to a giant rotating wheel.
-Every time a coworker quit out of concern for their mental health I felt like I had failed, like if I were a better organizer we could have made the job good enough for them to stay.
+Every time a coworker quit out of concern for their mental health I felt like I had failed, like if I were a better organizer we could have won some small improvements through action and made the job good enough for them to stay.
 Of course, I know I shouldn’t be too hard on myself and that it’s capitalism that’s crushing people and not me.
 But still, as an organizer you want to do what’s best for (and with) people and not figuring it out can feel like a defeat.

 In these desperate circumstances I often would rush through the educate part of AEIOU because I knew that if action wasn’t taken quickly on some dire problems that people would start quitting en masse.
 I would tell a story of a possible action and ask if that would make sense here but I’d try to strongly nudge them in that direction for the sake of expediency.
 Maybe this was just a lose-lose situation, but none of these actions that were discussed ever actually happened in part because when we rushed through educate people didn’t really feel bought into what the action was about or how it dealt with the problem or if we were really strong enough to pull it off.
 Everybody kept quitting from the job stress before any action could come together.